brodybits/sqlite-evcustom-browser-memory-storage-ext-free/README.md

 using sql-memory-growth.js

-with Cordova framework optional (not needed)
+with Cordova framework not supported, not needed

 This plugin version is available under GPL v3 (<https://www.gnu.org/licenses/gpl-3.0.txt>) or evcustom commercial license options and includes components available under the MIT and Apache 2.0 licenses listed in [LICENSE.md](./LICENSE.md).
 Contact for commercial license: <sales@litehelpers.net>